troyhacks/MoonLight/docs/develop/standardsguidelines.md

 ### Code

-We use Clang-format for c-files (see .clang-format in the repo for the definition) and Prettier for front end files.
+We use Clang-format for c-files (see .clang-format in the repo for the definition) and Prettier for front-end files.

 Right click Format Document on each file you edit before committing.